ga-wdi-lessons/rails-features-U-partials/readme.md

 end
 ```

-If we run `rake routes` one more time I'll notice nothing changed.
+If we run `rake routes` one more time we'll notice nothing changed.

 <details>
   <summary>